-We developed subnational nutrient intake distributions with median intakes equivalent to the estimates provided in the GDD.20 The GDD uses datasets from household surveys and food balance sheets to estimate the median intake of 17 micronutrients from 19 food and beverage categories (appendix p x [A: please state the relevant page of the appendix here]) by subpopulation in 185 countries from 1990 to 2018 (5-year intervals from 1990 to 2015).
+We developed subnational nutrient intake distributions with median intakes equivalent to the estimates provided in the GDD.20 The GDD uses datasets from household surveys and food balance sheets to estimate the median intake of 17 micronutrients from 19 food and beverage categories (appendix p 3 [A: please state the relevant page of the appendix here]) by subpopulation in 185 countries from 1990 to 2018 (5-year intervals from 1990 to 2015).
 Subpopulations are defined by 44 age–sex groups, three levels of education (ie, low, medium, and high [A: could you provide further details here; what is classed as low, medium, and high?]), and two areas of residence (ie, rural and urban).
-We excluded two nutrients from the analysis: potassium, which does not have accepted average requirement amounts; and vitamin D, which [A: “the distribution of which”?] is highly geographically variable because the average requirement amounts can be met through sun exposure rather than dietary intake.27 This exclusion leaves 15 micronutrients (nine vitamins and six minerals) available for analysis (appendix p x [A: please state the relevant page of the appendix here]).
+We excluded two nutrients from the analysis: potassium, which does not have accepted average requirement amounts; and vitamin D, which [A: “the distribution of which”?] is highly geographically variable in risk because the average requirement amounts can be met through sun exposure rather than dietary intake.27 This exclusion leaves 15 micronutrients (nine vitamins and six minerals) available for analysis (appendix p 2 [A: please state the relevant page of the appendix here]).
 We defined median intakes for each age–sex group using the average provided by the GDD across areas of residence and levels of education.
-We then averaged these intake estimates to match the 34 age groups used in the Word Bank human population data (appendix p x [A: please state the relevant page of the appendix here]).
+We then averaged these intake estimates to match the 34 age groups used in the Word Bank human population data (appendix p 4 [A: please state the relevant page of the appendix here]).
 Finally, to account for the supply of calcium and magnesium in drinking water, we assumed that all people consume their daily adequate intake of drinking water and that this water has an average concentration of 46 mg of calcium and 16 mg of magnesium per litre.
 Age-specific and sex-specific adequate intakes are from the US Institute of Medicine28 and calcium and magnesium concentrations are the average of those in global water sources from WHO.29

 Defining subnational intake shapes [H3]